 ‘It was really valuable to have conversations with other ecologists about the sort of issues we face as young professionals’ – Helena

-The first 2 days of the programme will be residential and provide an introduction to being an Ecologist or Environmental Manager, and cover the key skills required for this.
+The first 2 days of the programme will be in-person and provide an introduction to being an Ecologist or Environmental Manager, and cover the key skills required for this.

 This will provide the cohort of delegates the opportunity to meet each other in person and form a supportive peer-to-peer network that they will be able to develop further during the programme.

-The residential course will be held on 26 & 27 October 2022 in Birmingham and it will be a requirement of the programme for all delegates to attend this.
-Please note that the residential element will include a 3-course evening dinner and an overnight stay with bed and breakfast.
-This will be an additional cost of £115 incl VAT per delegate.
+The course will be held in 31 October & 01 November 2023 and it will be a requirement of the programme for all delegates to attend this.
+Please note that this will include a 3-course evening dinner that is included in the £1050 package.
 For the dinner, delegates will be joined by guests providing an opportunity to hear how they embarked on their career and any challenges and rewards that they have encountered along the way.
 Delegates will need to book and pay for their own hotel stay.
 The venue is the Hilton Garden Inn, Birmingham Brindleyplace.